sauryakrgupta/sauryakrgupta/README.md

 # 💫 About Me:
-Indian Institute of Information Technology Vadodara International Campus Diu
+Indian Institute of Information Technology Vadodara

 ## 🌐 Socials: